+1) Delay your first draftTo make your client begin to doubt whether he should have chosen you as his designer, start to really take your sweet time with your mockups as you set off the development process in earnest.
+If you’d really like to sugar coat it, keep giving your client excessively optimistic estimates about getting the project done in just a matter of weeks.
 Go from ensuring your client that you’re highly excited to get the site design or redesign project underway, to taking several weeks before you email him your first mockups of the new design iteration.
 Then, to add insult to injury, drag your feet just a little bit longer when your client asks (and know that he’ll always ask) you for some tweaks and minor changes to the initial mockup you sent over.

+2) Re-prioritise your scheduleNow that you’ve planted the seeds of doubt in your client’s head, you’re well on your way to getting fired.
+If the project you were contracted for should last through holidays like Christmas, be sure to neglect the project for the entirety of the holidays.
+After all, your priorities during festive seasons should be on things like recreation and hanging out with your friends or family.
+Never mind the fact that your client already paid you a hefty retainer…which you’re already using.
 Then, perhaps because you’ve experienced a small pang of guilt, finally send your client an update email raising his hopes that maybe, just maybe, you’ll be able to get the project done by the holiday’s end.
 Of course, to stay consistent with your plan to drive off your client in anger, make sure that you break this promise, too, as it was only ever false hope anyway!

 3) Make the site live with blatant errorsWhen my old designer finally had a “finished” version of my old site ready to go live, approximately four months after the project began, he presented me with a site that had obvious problems that he apparently didn’t notice.
 That’s because he couldn’t have cared less.
 If he would’ve given his final creation at least the once-over, he would’ve noticed glaring issues like:

 - broken links;